fbpx

 • Chronic Pain

-While some men may experience long-term scrotal pain but this is quite unusual.
+While some men may experience long-term scrotal pain, this is quite unusual.

 • Recanalization

-It is quite rare but Cut tubes can sometimes reattach, restoring the man’s
+It is pretty rare, but Cut tubes can sometimes reattach, restoring the man’s

 Unfounded Concerns

 There are some myths concerning vasectomy.
-Some men are concerned that having a vasectomy, which are:
+Some men are concerned about having a vasectomy, which is:

 • Affect Sexual Performance

-A vasectomy has no effect on sexual desire, performance, or feeling.
-Men will still ejaculate about the same volume of fluid because sperm is only a small component of semen.
+A vasectomy does not affect sexual desire, performance, or feeling.
+Men will still ejaculate about the same volume of fluid because sperm is only a tiny component of semen.

 • Cause Health Problems